pulumi/docs/pulumi-hugo/themes/default/content/product/packages.md

     components:
         title: Components give you production-ready cloud architectures
         description: |
-            Build production-quality cloud architectures faster and smarter by reusing component libraries.
+            Build production-quality cloud architectures faster and smarter with components.
 These higher-level building blocks come with best practices and sensible defaults built in so you can spend less time on configuration and more time on building applications.
         ide:
             - title: index.ts
               language: typescript